 All residential, multi-family and non-residential customers are billed a CRIAC.
 The charge is based on an Equivalent Residential Unit (ERU).
 An ERU is a statistical median of the amount of impervious surface area in a single-family residential property, measured in square feet.
-The proposed monthly ERU values for FY 2019 and FY 2020 are $23.00 and $25.58 respectively.
+The approved monthly ERU values for FY 2019 and FY 2020 are $23.00 and $25.58 respectively.

 Our new Impervious Area Calculator allows you to estimate the impervious area charge for a property.
 You can also calculate how much your Impervious Area Charge would increase/decrease if you add or remove things like a garage, pool, driveway, patio, walkway or other impervious surface.
 If you are a current DC Water customer, with a My DC Water Login, you can download the current imperious area details for your property by clicking on “Clean Rivers Charge”.